 Start with Why (or Who, What, When, Where, How)

 Back in the day, people used to refer to books or one another for answers to their questions.
 Nowadays, however, Google is the place where everyone looks for answers.
-Especially as it relates to voice, searches tend to be question-based, meaning people usually start their search prompt with ‘how to’, ‘what is’, and so forth.
-This means that if you want to improve your website’s SEO, it might be a good idea to include these key terms in your title or body.
-If you can answer questions effectively, you’ll have a greater chance of gaining a larger audience via voice search.
+Especially as it relates to voice, searches tend to be question-based, meaning people usually start their search prompt with ‘how-to’, ‘what is,’ and so forth.
+It means that if you want to improve your website’s SEO, it might be a good idea to include these key terms in your title or body.
+If you can answer questions effectively, you’ll have a higher chance of gaining a larger audience via voice search.

 Mobile or Nothing

-Since a large majority of voice searches are made using a mobile device, it only makes sense for your website to be optimized for mobile browsing.
-If people visit your website and it looks funky or struggles to load, they will quickly leave, resulting in lower search rankings for your website.
-Make sure your website is optimized for mobile.
+Since a vast majority of voice searches are using a mobile device, it only makes sense for your website is updated for mobile browsing.
+If people visit your site and it looks funky or struggles to load, they will quickly leave, resulting in lower search rankings for your website.

 Complete yearly site audits on your website.